 The Professional Qualifications Directive applies primarily to citizens of EU/EEA countries.
 However, the directive may in some cases also affect citizens of countries outside the EU/EEA.

 The Professional Qualifications Directive concerns the right to practice a profession in a different EU/EEA country than the country in which the professional title was obtained.
 If your profession is regulated in the country in which you want to work, you must apply for recognition from the host country’s authorities before you can start practicing your profession.

 The intention of the Professional Qualifications Directive is to mainstream and simplify the recognition process.
 This means that as long as your education from your home country gives you permission to practice your profession there, this right should follow you in other EU/EEA countries.
 Please be aware that there might be other requirements – like language skills and knowledge about national matters.

 What kind of assistance does NOKUT offer?

-NOKUT is the national contact point for the Professional Qualifications Directive in Norway.
 NOKUT answers questions from persons who need recognition of their foreign qualifications.
-We are the national contact point for recognition of professional qualifications for professions that are regulated through Directive 2005/36/EF.
+We are the assistance centre for recognition of professional qualifications for professions that are regulated through Directive 2005/36/EF.
 This means that we provide information on recognition of professional qualifications in Norway to citizens of EU/EEA countries.

 In addition, we assist Norwegian citizens who wish to work in a regulated profession within the EU/EEA.
 We are also available to assist the authorities and national contact points of other countries with the same kind of information.

 Do you need information on national rules and processes for recognition of your qualifications in connection with work or relocation to another EU/EEA country?
-We advise you to contact the national contact point in the relevant country.
+We advise you to contact the assistance centre in the relevant country.
 They will provide you with information on recognition processes for regulated professions.